cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 leaving the hook.
 The model implementation of `fgets` (see [libc.py#L12](https://github.com/pdamian/morion/blob/main/morion/symbex/hooking/libc.py#L12) for more details), for instance, makes the string `s` symbolic.
 This means that new symbolic variables get assigned to each character/byte of the read string.

 But why does one want to make `s` symbolic?
 Well, `s` is read in from a resource external to the targeted binary (here a file), which is potentially controllable by a (malicious) user.
 By making `s` symbolic we might conduct various analysis about how it, respectively an attacker, can influence our target program.
-As will be explained in the next section [Analyzing Symbolic State](./5_symbex.md#analyzing-symbolic-state), in the case of binary *circled* we for instance immediately see that the program counter (`pc`) at the end of the trace is symbolic, i.e. can somehow be influenced by attacker-controllable values, potentially leading to a control-flow hijacking attack.
+As will be explained in the next section [Analyzing Symbolic State](./5_symbex.md#analyzing-symbolic-state), in the case of binary *circled*, we for instance immediately see that the program counter (`pc`) at the end of the trace is symbolic.
+Phrased differently, the `pc` can (somehow) be influenced by attacker-controllable values, potentially leading to control-flow hijacking attacks.

-Note: In case you want to hook invocations of function `fets` without marking read values as being symbolic, make the corresponding hook to use mode `skip`.
+**Note**: In case you want to hook invocations of function `fets` without marking read values as being symbolic, make the corresponding hook to use mode `skip`.

-Note: [Morion](https://github.com/pdamian/morion) is a *proof-of-concept (PoC)* tool intended to be used for experimenting with symbolic execution on (real-world) (ARMv7) binaries.
+**Note**: [Morion](https://github.com/pdamian/morion) is a *proof-of-concept (PoC)* tool intended to be used for experimenting with symbolic execution on (real-world) (ARMv7) binaries.
 It currently implements (only) a handful of hooks for common `libc` functions.
 These should be extended in future work (pull requests are welcome).